 All types of bugs have their severity levels and injection bugs have the highest severity.

-In order to report a bug, first, you need to specify a location where you found a bug, then you have to mention how that bug can be reproduced.
+To report a bug, first, you need to specify a location where you found a bug, then you have to mention how that bug can be reproduced.
 Further, you should specify all the steps you took to find that bug to the concerned company.

 There is a term called Proof of Concept (POC) that validates whether you are genuine or not.
 For POC, you can make demonstration videos with the use of screenshots, to make solid proof.